2015 CAP = $183,300

-NOTE: There will be a second federal cap applicable to the effort report due to federal legislation raising the cap maximum from $179,700, and it will affect effort reporting beginning on the 7/14 report.
-We will have more information on that in the near future.
-Thank you.
+NOTE: There may be an additional federal cap applicable to the effort report due to federal legislation raising the cap maximum from $179,700, and it will affect effort reporting beginning on the 7/14 report.

 January – June = 181 days (182 if leap year)